moztom/Deck_Scraper/README.md

 ## Installation

 1. Download the files from this repository.
-2. Open a new terminal/command Propt and navigate to the root folder (Deck_Scraper).
+2. Open a new terminal/command Propt and navigate to the root folder (Deck_Scraper-main).
 3. Run the following command in the terminal/command Propt.

 ```sh